kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 ### CSS Reset <a href="#css-reset" id="css-reset">#</a>

-The purpose of a 'CSS reset' is to remove default styling of common browsers.
+The purpose of a 'CSS reset' is to remove the default styling of common browsers.

 There are quite a few of those out there.
 Beware that some can get quite opinionated and potentially gives you more headaches than its worth.
 Here is a popular one: [https://meyerweb.com/eric/tools/css/reset/reset.css](https://meyerweb.com/eric/tools/css/reset/reset.css)